 First I should introduce you to the white balance controls in Lightroom.
 They are in the Develop module and are the top tools on the right side.
 The controls look like this:

 The controls really boils down to two settings:

 - Tint: I mentioned at the outset that part of white balance is the degree to which your picture looks green on the one hand or magenta (red) on the other.
-In Lightroom (or ACR) this is referred to as Tint, and there is a slider that controls it directly underneath the Temperature slider.
+In Lightroom (or ACR) this is referred to as Tint, and there is a slider that controls it directly underneath the color temperature slider.

-Caption: I used a neutral density filter on this shot, and it left a red cast to the picture.
+Caption: I used a neutral density filter on this shot, and it left a red color cast to the picture.
 Setting the white balance using the eyedropper tool eliminated the color cast.

 The most powerful and precise method for setting the white balance of your picture in Lightroom is also perhaps the easiest to use.
 It is the eyedropper near the white balance sliders.

 To use it, all you do is click the eyedropper on a neutral color and light room will automatically set the white balance for you.
 It is really easy.
 Here are the specific steps for using this powerful tool:

 - Click on the eyedropper.

 - Move to a neutral color within your picture.
 I find that white works best, but gray and black work as well.